-A number of modern attractions have opened in town in the past few years, including a "trick-eye" museum and an "upside-down house," but the Jui Tui Shrine (center stage for the famous annual Phuket vegetarian festival) and the Thai Hua Museum (housed in a stunning Sino-colonial mansion) are equally worth a visit.
+Other things to do in Phuket include a number of modern attractions that have opened in town in the past few years, such as a "trick-eye" museum and an "upside-down house," but the Jui Tui Shrine (center stage for the famous annual Phuket vegetarian festival) and the Thai Hua Museum (housed in a stunning Sino-colonial mansion) are equally worth a visit.

 Pattaya also offers some unexpected sights in the form of the 17th-century-French-style Nong Nooch Tropical Gardens; a floating market; the biggest water park in Thailand, with 50 slides; and its own tiny island, Koh Larn.
 Located just across the shore from Pattaya, Koh Larn is the perfect destination for parasailing, jet skiing, and beach massages.

 Accommodation: Where to Stay in Pattaya: Best Areas & Hotels

 The town of Kanchanaburi is best known as being the home of the "bridge over the River Kwai."
 Built by the Japanese during WWII using labor force from prisoners of war, the bridge was meant to be an important part of the infamous Burma railway, which would connect Thailand to Burma.
 More than 12,000 Allied prisoners died during the construction and reconstruction of the bridge, which was bombed several times.